 Decisions on the program of study, specific courses, and thesis topics are made through consultation with the graduate advisor and other faculty members as appropriate on the basis of the student’s background, interests, and objectives.

 Coursework.
-The sociology program provides coursework specialization in such areas as family, criminology and deviance, social psychology, inequality and race, demography and migration, medical sociology, and aging.
+The sociology program provides coursework concentration in such areas as family, criminology and deviance, social psychology, inequality and race, demography and migration, medical sociology, and aging.
+Required courses include SOC 5101 (1 hour), SOC 5303 , SOC 5308 , SOC 5334 , and SOC 5394 .
 Six of the 36 required hours may be taken as a minor outside the department.
-Selection of a minor requires approval of the graduate committee.
+Selection of a minor requires approval of the Sociology Graduate Committee.
 In lieu of a foreign language, each student is required to demonstrate proficiency in computer analysis of data.
 A grade of B or better is required for graduate credit.

 Thesis, Non-Thesis Options.
 Students in the sociology program may select the thesis option or non-thesis option.
 The thesis option is strongly recommended for students who plan to continue their graduate studies by applying to a doctoral program.
 Students choosing the thesis plan in sociology are required to take 30 hours of coursework (including two required courses in theory and two in methods) plus 6 hours of thesis credit.
 They are also required to complete a thesis that is acceptable to the student’s departmental thesis committee and demonstrate proficiency in a statistics software program.
 Students may petition the Sociology Graduate Committee to substitute another organized course from within the department for one of the required theory and/or methods courses.
 Students choosing the non-thesis plan are required to take 36 hours of coursework (including one course in theory, two courses in methods, and 3 hours of SOC 5331 ).
 They are also required to complete a paper on a topic related to their professional interests that is acceptable to the student’s departmental committee.